droot/kubectl-ai/README.md

 - Go 1.23 or later
 - kubectl installed and configured
-- Access to an Gemini API (other supported model)
+- Access to a Gemini API Key (or other supported AI models)

 ### Install from Source